 U.S Marines are the best at both.
 Here, Marines with 3rd Battalion, 5th Marine Regiment conduct a close-quarters shooting range during the Raid Leader’s Course at Camp Pendleton, Calif. in September 2016.
 Marines in small unit leadership roles learned advanced infantry skills during the three-week course so they can take can go back to their units and instruct junior Marines.

 Check out the video below:

 “We’re learning how to do close quarters tactics,” explained Cpl.
 Alex Tamboury in the video.
 “Going through basic shooting fundamentals, learning tactics that we can teach to our junior Marines.
 Getting them ready for shooting in this kind environment.”

 The training is different than a normal range day for a number of reasons.

 “The Marine Corps does a great job when it comes to regular marksmanship,” said Kevin Harras, the Raid-Leaders course instructor.
 “However, this is marksmanship when it comes to your ability to put fast, accurate shots on target as quickly as possible while doing movements that are indicative of this environment.”

-The full-fledged training program puts soldiers through the paces as they master the art of maneuvering, shooting and engaging in close quarters combat.
+The full-fledged training program puts troops through the paces as they master the art of maneuvering, shooting, and engaging in close-quarters combat.

 “We start them off with very basics, and then we progress until we can get them to the point where we feel they reached a level to go inside an enclosure and clear it while they’re on the move,” Harras said.